What do I need to drive in France?

 Global Health Insurance Card (GHIC)

-Motorists driving in France will need to pack a Global Health Insurance Card (GHIC), which replaces the old European Health Insurance Card (EHIC).
+Motorists driving in France don’t need to pack a Global Health Insurance Card (GHIC), which replaces the old European Health Insurance Card (EHIC), but it’s certainly a good idea too.

 GHIC offers similar protection for travellers as that afforded by EHIC when a UK resident is in the EU on a temporary stay, for business or pleasure.
-The GHIC does not cover you in Liechtenstein or Switzerland, just in case you’re thinking of driving further into the continent.
+It allows UK residents to access necessary state and emergency care and is valid in the EU, Iceland, Liechtenstein, Norway, Switzerland and several other countries outside of Europe.

 GHICs can be obtained through the NHS website and are free of charge.
 Travellers are advised to apply at least two weeks before their trip.